• Skip to main content

 Jump to Recipe Print Recipe

-Grilled Split Italian Sausages with Giardiniera are a seriously delicious variation for your next grill out!
-Sweet Italian sausage links are simmered and then split in half lengthwise, exposing the natural fats to caramelize when they hit the grill.
-All that extra surface area is charred to perfection and then topped with a simple jarred mild giardiniera.
+All that extra surface area is charred to perfection and then topped with a simple jarred giardiniera.
 It's perfect for a backyard party or just a simple weeknight dinner any time of year!
 Just 25 minutes and only 4 ingredients!

 What's to love about Split Sausages?

-• The flavor combo is amazing! - Where I'm from in Wisconsin, brats/sausages/and all things grilled are pretty standard on the dinner table!
+• The Flavor Combo is Amazing! - Where I'm from in Wisconsin, brats/sausages/and all things grilled are pretty standard on the dinner table!
 A bar I loved in college, deep in Badger territory, split their brats and cooked them on the flat top griddle.
 Allowing that charred grilled flavor to reach both the outside casing of the sausage AND the inside gives you twice the taste and texture!
-A slather of grainy dijon mustard and the vinegary punch of the giardiniera combines perfectly with that extra grilled taste.
+A slather of grainy dijon mustard and the vinegary punch of the giardiniera combines perfectly with that extra grilled taste!

 • What is Giardiniera? - Giardiniera comes from the Italian word meaning gardener.
 It is a condiment made from a mixture of pickled vegetables, often including peppers, carrots, celery, and cauliflower, preserved in vinegar and oil with spices.
 I used Marconi brand, mild giardiniera, but feel free to use any brand and go spicier if you like!
-If you love giardiniera, try my Italian Subs with Homemade Giardiniera!
-Giardiniera pronunciation is a tough one, say it like this "jar-din-era."

 Ingredients & Substitutions

 • Italian Sausage links - I buy Italian sausage at our local butcher shop where they make their own links.
 I recommend using the best sausage you can find, but any packaged sausage, like Johnsonville, will be totally fine too.
 I like the sweet or mild sausage but if you like things spicy, go for the hot!
+If you love Italian sausage, try this Creamy Tomato Pink Sauce Pasta with Italian Sausage.

 • Mild Giardiniera - I like to use Marconi brand mild giardiniera, but there are lots of great brands out there.
 Giardiniera brings an incredible flavor to contrast the grilled sausage!
 If you haven't tried it, try it!
 It's pickle-y and vinegary but still very mild, so spoon on as much as you like.
 You can also use the Hot variety if you like things spicy.
 And of course, these split sausages can also be left plain if you aren't a fan of giardiniera, or leave it off for the kids.